ErickL1808/Custom-Multi-Region-Web-Application-in-Azure/README.md

 <h1>Custom Multi-Region Web Application in Azure </h1>
-This project focuses on deploying a highly available web application across two Azure regions using Azure Load Balancers & Traffic manager for cross-region failover.
-A virtual network peering was implemented for seamless connection between regions.
-In addition, to enhance security, NSGs were applied with security rules, DDoS protection, custom subnets for network segmentation & traffic management & a VPN Gateway was also configured to securely connect an on-premises resourse to Azure.
-This tutorial provides a guide on implementing a
+This project focuses on deploying a highly available web application across two Azure regions using Load Balancers & Traffic manager for cross-region failover.
+Virtual network peering was implemented to enable seamless and secure connectivity between the East US and West US regions.
+In addition, to enhance security, NSGs were applied with security rules, DDoS protection, custom subnets & a Virtual Network Gateway (VPN) was configured to securely connect an on-premises resource to Azure.
+This tutorial provides a guide on deploying VMs with a private IP address & implementing a load balancer to manage all incoming traffic efficiently.
+Load balancing was configured for both HTTP and HTTPS protocols, each paired with a health probe to monitor backend VM responsiveness and ensure service availability.
+The environment is segmented using custom subnets which improves manageability and security.
+Web-Subnet, which hosts the frontend VM, receives user traffic.
+App-Subnet, which handles the application server and is only accessible internally.
+DB-Subnet, which securely stores & manages the database server using private endpoints for security.
 <br />

 <h2>Technologies Used in This Project</h2>